karmada-io/karmada/docs/working-with-velero.md

 Velero lets you:

-- Take backups of your cluster and restore in case of loss.
+- Take backups of your cluster and restore it in case of loss.
 - Migrate cluster resources to other clusters.
 - Replicate your production cluster to development and testing clusters.

-This document gives an example to demonstrate how to use the `Velero` to back up and restore Kubernetes cluster resources and persistent volumes.
-Following example backups resources in cluster `member1`, and then restores those to cluster `member2`.
+This document provides an example to demonstrate how to use `Velero` to back up and restore Kubernetes cluster resources and persistent volumes.
+For example, backups resources in cluster `member1`, and then restore those to cluster `member2`.

-## Start up Karamda clusters
+## Start up Karmada clusters
-You just need to clone Karamda repo, and run the following script in Karamda directory.
+You just need to clone Karmada repo, and run the following script in the Karmada directory.
 ```shell
 hack/local-up-karmada.sh
 ```

-And then run the below command to switch to the member cluster `member1`.
+Then run the following command to switch to the member cluster `member1`.
 ```shell
 export KUBECONFIG=/root/.kube/members.config
 kubectl config use-context member1